p4u/sobtec2018_blockchain/xerrada.md

 * Alliberament dels bancs i els estats, o perpetuament de desigualtats económiques?
 * Llibertat individual vs models col.lectius en Blockchain (?)
 * Contrast amb IA

 ---
+## Satoshi

+>Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
+We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.

+>Yes, [we will not find a solution to political problems in cryptography,] but we can win a major battle in the arms race and gain a new territory of freedom for several years.

+---
 ## Preguntes i debat